andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 wearer of silver would be protected against sickness, rotten weather, and bad luck.

-A bunad should reflect the family or regional heritage of the wearer and sometimes, I'm just now learning, the marital status of the wearer.
+According to tradition, a bunad should reflect the family or regional heritage of the wearer and sometimes, I'm just now learning, the marital status of the wearer.
 That would have been good information to know at the time.
 If anyone has a male bunad in a 42L with an "aggressively unmarried" adornment I can take that off your hands.